In repentance and rest you shall be saved, in quietness and trust is your strength. (Isaiah 30:15)

 Another of my verses was …

 Make it your ambition to lead a quiet life and attend to your own business and work with your hands.
-1 Thessalonians 4:11
+(1 Thessalonians 4:11)

 I believed these verses fit me perfectly in my mid twenties.
-However, through hindsight, I discovered there were mixed motives in my choices of life-verses.
-Yes, I passionately wanted to know and follow this Jesus who had radically altered my life but why had I latched onto simplicity and manual labor as conditions to this relationship?
+However, through hindsight, I discovered there were mixed motives in my choices of my life-verses.
+Yes, I passionately wanted to know and follow this Jesus who had so radically altered my life but why had I latched onto simplicity and manual labor as conditions to this relationship?

 Neither did I know as a young believer that my life-verses were also servants of my agenda – to live a pain free life.
 While my Dad’s vocation as a contractor provided material security, for me it seemed to create relational insecurity.
 The business consumed my Dad’s time.
-During my junior and senior high years, my Dad would leave on Monday and return on Thursday or Friday.
+During my junior and senior high years, my Dad left on Monday and returned Thursday or Friday.
 I did not fair well during those adolescent years.
 There is no need for details, suffice it to say, I was a troubled kid who was always in trouble.
 Sadly, I have no memory of a normal conversation with my Dad.
 I only recall words of correction and punishment, always delivered with frustration and disappointment.

 With my vows in the backdrop, exerting themselves subconsciously for the most part, I had followed a vocational path which had led me to the verge of fulfilling my life verses.
 I never had to leave my young family like Dad did because my place of work was in the town I lived in and ultimately in my home.
 My garage was a woodworking shop where I worked with my hands.
 My little cottage business was a sole proprietorship so I had no one to be at odds with (if we exclude God and my wife).
 In this cozy arrangement it seemed, at least to me, that God had set things up perfectly.
-Indeed He had, only not quite as I had expected.
+Indeed he had, only not quite as I had expected.

 One day I will record the details of the Monarch Millcraft / Heirloom FlagChest venture but today I will condense things to say that on the verge of succeeding in my ambition of a simple lifestyle, the rug was suddenly pulled from beneath me.
 The problem arose from my theological vantage point which placed God at the scene of this crime as either the agent of cause or, at the very least, a party of interest.

 Search me, O God, and know my heart; Try me and know my anxious thoughts; and see if there be any hurtful way in me, and lead me in the everlasting way.
-Psalm 139:23-24
+(Psalm 139:23-24)

-I will forever by grateful to Paul Billheimer for writing Don’t Waste Your Sorrows and Destined For The Throne.
+This prayer was the third of my three life verses.
+(1 for 3.
+That’s not too bad.)
+I will forever by grateful to the late Paul Billheimer for writing Don’t Waste Your Sorrows and Destined For The Throne.
 In these books he assembles a redemptive framework for suffering.
 He explains how suffering plays into a believer’s destiny in a way that makes room for God’s sovereignty and our free-will.
-I believe my introductory course in “Mysteries” has equipped me to persevere at times when I might have chosen a more black or white cosmology, one that is either overly triumphant or fatalistic.
+I believe this introductory course in “mystery” has equipped me to persevere at times when I might have chosen a more black or white cosmology – one that is either overly triumphant or fatalistic.

 I have seen both in play in the church and even in my own life.
-The overly triumphant approach has the believer lying on the floor bleeding to death, singing, “I’ve got a river of life flowing out of me!” and the fatalistic view say’s, “Well, I’m dying.
-God’s will be done!”
-Elaborate theologies have been systematized to give supposed hard biblical proof for both positions.
-I don’t see either of these positions well represented in the new testament.
-I believe both the fatalist and the triumphalist are on ground which is apt to be shaken.
+The overly triumphant approach has the believer lying on the floor bleeding to death, singing, “I’ve got a river of life flowing out of me!”
+The fatalistic view say’s, “Well…I suppose I’m dying – God’s will be done!”
+We have constructed systematized theologies to give supposed hard biblical proof for both positions.
+I don’t see either of these positions well represented in the New Testament.
+In the pristine mystery of God’s life in us, I believe both the fatalist and the triumphalist are on ground apt to be mercifully shaken.

 For the record: In the years before my father passed, much healing took place in our relationship and through further divine agency, Jesus saw to it that my earthly father would come to know him.
 I am stunned at God’s patience and generosity toward my family and myself.
-Here is a humble and humorous man’s read on his life as he perceives it resting in God’s hands.
+Here is a humble and humorous man’s read on his life as he perceives it, resting in God’s hands.

 I too am utterly dependent on God to outmaneuvering me.